Septh/rollup-plugin-node-externals/README.md

 #### builtinsPrefix?: 'add' | 'strip' | 'ignore' = 'add'
 How to handle the `node:` scheme used in recent versions of Node (i.e., `import path from 'node:path'`).
-- If `add` (the default, recommended), the `node:` prefix is always added.
-In effect, this homogenizes all your imports of Node builtins to their prefixed version.
+- If `add` (the default, recommended), the `node:` scheme is always added.
+In effect, this dedupes your imports of Node builtins by homogenizing their names to their schemed version.
-- If `strip`, the prefix is always removed.
-In effect, this homogenizes all your imports of Node builtins to their unprefixed version.
+- If `strip`, the scheme is always removed.
+In effect, this dedupes your imports of Node builtins by homogenizing their names to their unschemed version.
+Schemed-only builtins like `node:test` are not stripped.
 - `ignore` will simply leave all builtins imports as written in your code.
-> _Note that prefix handling is always applied, regardless of the `builtins` options being enabled or not._
+> _Note that scheme handling is always applied, regardless of the `builtins` options being enabled or not._

 #### packagePath?: string | string[] = []
 If you're working with monorepos, the `packagePath` option is made for you.
 It can take a path, or an array of paths, to your package.json file(s).
 If not specified, the default is to start with the current directory's package.json then go up scan for all `package.json` files in parent directories recursively until either the root git directory is reached or until no other `package.json` can be found.